FredHutch/octapus/README.md

 This portal allows you to filter to your organisms of interest and download a summary of those genomes as a CSV table.
 That is the file which can be used as an input to BOFFO.

+## Narrative Summary

+BOFFO is a tool that can be used to identify when a set of query genes are located in adjacent positions across a set of reference genomes.
+In the first step of analysis, BOFFO aligns a set of amino acid query sequences against a set of reference genomes.
+When a single query sequence is provided per-gene, the alignment is performed using tBLASTn.
+When multiple query sequences are provided per-gene, a position-specific scoring matrix (PSSM) is created with psiBLAST, and that PSSM is aligned against the reference genomes using tBLASTn.

+After aligning all query genes, BOFFO will identify when any combination of genes are found in adjacent positions (within a fixed nucleotide distance).
+Those groups of genes are summarized by membership (which genes are next to each other) and orientation (their relative position on the forward and reverse strands of the reference genome).
+As an optional visualization step, the groups of co-located genes which contain the same operon structure are visualized using the [clinker](https://github.com/gamcil/clinker) tool.

 ## Usage